scylladb/scylla-ccm/README.md

 Installation
 ------------

-ccm uses python setuptools (with distutils fallback) so from the source directory run:
+ccm uses UV with setuptools as a build system (with distutils fallback) so from the source directory run:

-    sudo ./setup.py install
+    uv python install
+    uv venv .venv-ccm
+    uv sync

 ccm is available on the [Python Package Index][pip]: